 Which Felonies Can Be Expunged?

 In Oregon, Class A felonies generally cannot be expunged due to the severity of the crimes.
 Traffic offenses, violent felonies, and most crimes of a sexual nature are also ineligible to be expunged.
+One exception is juvenile sex offenders, who may be eligible to remove their names from the sex offender list in certain cases.

 However, some Class B and most Class C felonies can be erased from your record after enough time has passed.
 These are some general examples, though there are many more: